 What are your plans for the next few years?
 Where would you like to see yourself professionally?

 I’ve only just started a new job, so in a few years’ time I hope to be in the same role but be able to look after bigger accounts.
-I’ve spoken with my manager and the plan is for me to eventually progress into a regional technical role, which means I’ll be traveling across the world and visiting various labs to work on problem solving for large clients – helping to develop bespoke formulas and educating brands on more of the science behind the materials they use.
+I’ve spoken with my manager and the plan is for me to eventually progress into a regional technical role, which means I’ll be travelling across the world and visiting various labs to work on problem solving for large clients – helping to develop bespoke formulas and educating brands on more of the science behind the materials they use.
 Who knows what the future holds though?
 I would like to do more journalism and hopefully gain a small following where I can blog/vlog about cosmetic ingredients.

 Many alumni who took this course have ended up launching their own line of cosmetics.
 Is that something you would like to do?